hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 requirements and their energy costs are available for a large variety of individual field and farmyard tasks (box 3.2).

-## Box 3.2 Labor and energy requirements in traditional farming {.featuretitle}
+Box 3.2 Labor and energy requirements in traditional farming

 ![](https://raw.githubusercontent.com/hdgroup/picasso/main/2023/energy-and-civilization/10752_003_BT3.2.png)